Like some other Connecticut cities (Hartford, CT, comes to mind), Bridgeport, Connecticut’s heyday was in the late 19th Century.

 - And several locations with thematic installations

 The museum is open to the public all year and admission is free.
 The gallery is closed on weekends during the summer and on Sundays the rest of the year.
 The museum and gallery operate on the same schedule as Housatonic Community College, so if the college is closed, the gallery is closed as well.
-Check the schedule online before you go.
+Check the schedule online before you go looking for free stuff to do near me.

 The Bridgeport to Port Jefferson Ferry